Mrbysco/GravityForce-issues/README.md

 # Gravity Force mod #

 ## About ##
-The repositories for reporting issues for Gravity Force
+The repository for reporting issues for Gravity Force

 ## License ##
 * Gravity Force is licensed All Rights Reserved